flutter/flutter/engine/src/flutter/impeller/toolkit/interop/README.md

 ## Null Safety

 The Impeller API passes [nullability completeness](https://clang.llvm.org/docs/DiagnosticsReference.html#wnullability-completeness) checks.
 All pointer arguments and return values are decorated with `IMPELLER_NULLABLE` and `IMPELLER_NONNULL`.
 Passing a null pointer to an argument decorated with `IMPELLER_NONNULL` will very likely result in a null pointer dereference.
 When generating automated bindings to other languages, it is recommended that these decorations be used to inform the API and perform additional checks.

+## API Stability

+Unlike the [Flutter Embedder API]([url](https://docs.flutter.dev/embedded)) which has a stable API as well as ABI, the Impeller API does **not** currently have stability guarantees.

+However, the API does look similar to the one used by Flutter in Dart.
+So major overhauls are not realistically on the horizon.

+The API is also versioned and there may be stability guarantees between specific versions in the future.